How to deal with harassment by a neighbour

 Your neighbour cannot repeatedly do things that make you feel intimidated or threatened.
 This is harassment.

-Harassment is against the law.
-The police and the council can take action to stop it.
+The police or the council can take action to stop harassment.

 If you need to talk to someone about how you're feeling, get support from Samaritans.